Books Set in Eastern Europe & Russia

 Book Summary

-This real-life political thriller tells the true story of an American financier Bill Browder, a graduate of Stanford Business School, who began his career as a hedge fund investor in the 1990s.
+This real-life political thriller tells the true story of American financier Bill Browder, a Stanford Business School graduate who began his career as a hedge fund investor in the 1990s.
 After the collapse of the Soviet Union, his career led him to Moscow, where he co-founded Hermitage Capital Management and became the largest foreign portfolio investor in Russia.

 The Book Girls Say…